Start Printed Page 703

 II.
 Method of Collection

-Estimated Time Per Response: 2 minutes to respond to a pre-survey screening phone call; 8 minutes for a telephone interview; 5 minutes for a dockside interview; 1.5 minutes to respond to a follow-up validation call for dockside interviews; 3 minutes for a response to socio-economic add-on interview questions; 5 minutes for a charter/headboat vessel captain background interview; 5 minutes for a biological sampling of catch; and 8 minutes for a headboat effort and catch survey.
+Estimated Time per Response: 11 minutes for a telephone interview; 5 minutes for a dockside interview, 11/2 minutes to respond to a follow-up validation call for dockside interviews; 1 minute for biological sampling of catch.

 IV.
 Request for Comments